Vets-Who-Code/reading-lists/README.md

 ## Mentor recommendations

 - [Reading List for Early Career Engineers](https://dpritchett.net/posts/reading-list-for-early-career-engineers/): Daniel Pritchett, 2019.
 Daniel is a VWC mentor and continuing education lead.
 He is professionally interested in chatbots, devops, and Ruby.

+## VWC Members, please submit your own recommendations!

+New submissions welcome - open up a PR on this repo!